avinashduggal/TowerRunners/docs/proposal.md

 - -1 points if broke crop prematurely
 - -.5 points if did not pick up the crop droppings
 - -.5 if did not replant the crop
+- -2 points if non-crop block is broken

+The harvest is successful if it has the entire variety of crops in its inventory.

 ## Meet the Instructor